aarsri/reading-group/Hofmann24/handout.md

 Train cognitive models on adjective-derivative pairs found in Pile (GPT-J's training corpus), and then see what nominalization they produce for unseen *nonce* (made up) adjectives.
 * Example: train on pairs like available --> availability, selfish --> selfishness.
 At test time, the model would be asked to predict the corresponding noun for nonce adjectives with the same suffixes, like tegornable and friquish.
 * The adjectives used include four possible suffixes: -able and -ish have *high* regularity for nominalization, and -ive and -ous have *low* regularity.
+* The cognitive models are trained in two ways: word *type* perspective and word *token* perspective.
+The token version will be much more sensitive to word frequency in the training data.

 **LLM Predictions**
 To obtain LLM predictions, GPT-J was prompted with a text snippet containing the nonce adjective and asked to complete the nominalization.